yogeshhere1999/Microsoft-Excel-Clone/README.md

 ### Hello Yogesh here to Introduce about
 ### _ExcelClone_

+## Description
+    • Calculations can be performed on cells with respect to formula by Infix evaluation using Stacks Data Structures.
+Two-way binding on all cells with it's own properties mapped and highlighted.

 ## Features
     - Make excel sheets
     - Add and Delete Sheets